fedspendingtransparency/data-act-broker-backend/dataactbroker/permissions.md

 As listed out in [lookups.py](../dataactcore/models/lookups.py), there are five permission levels.
 Each permission level must be granted via MAX groups which only apply to one agency at a time.
-Users may be able to have permissions for multiple agencies which is only determined by the max groups they are associated with.
+Users may be able to have permissions for multiple agencies which is only determined by the MAX groups they are associated with.

 **Note: For each group (DABS/FABS), each additional permission level builds upon the previous level